Global Representation of the Conditional LATE Model: A Separability Result: Representation Results

-Assumption \ref{ass:CI} requires the instrument to be ``as good as randomly assigned" conditional on the covariate.
+Assumption \ref{ass:CI} requires the instrument to be ``as good as randomly assigned" conditional on the covariates.
 Assumption \ref{ass:monotonicity} is the monotonicity condition that is typically required in the LATE literature.
 Together, the two assumptions form the CLATE framework.
-Note that the exclusion restriction of the instrument on the outcome is already embedded in the notation of the potential outcomes.
+Note that the exclusion restrictions of the instrument on the outcome is already embedded in the notation of the potential outcomes.

-We discuss the monotonicity condition with more details.
-First, notice that even though this monotonicity assumption is imposed in an unconditional way, it is equivalent to the conditional version.\footnote{For example, both $P(D_1 \geqslant D_0) = 1$ and $P(D_1 \geqslant D_0 \mid X) = 1$ mean that there is no defier in the entire population.}.
-More importantly, this condition is global that it requires the direction of monotonicity to be the same across different values of $x$.
-Consider $D_z^x = D_z \mathbf{1}\{X=x\}$ as the potential treatment for a fixed covariate value $x$.
-A weaker version of monotonicity would be to impose, for any $(z,z') \in \mathcal{Z}^2$,
+We discuss the monotonicity condition in more detail.
+This condition is global as it requires the direction of monotonicity to be the same across different values of $x$.
+A weaker and conditional version of monotonicity would be to impose, for any $(z,z') \in \mathcal{Z}^2$, and for each $x$ locally, either

-for each $x$ locally.
-Under this local monotonicity condition, it is possible that for some $x$, there are compliers but no defier; while for other $x$, there are defiers but no complier.
-However, it is important to have uniformity in the direction of monotonicity for obtaining the separability result in the global representation.
+For any $x \in \mathcal{X}$, we can consider the individual with $P(D_z > D_{z'} \mid X=x) = 1$ as the complier and the individual with $P(D_z < D_{z'} \mid X=x) = 1$ as the defier.
+Then under the local monotonicity condition (\ref{eqn:lmc}), it is possible that for some $x$, there are compliers but no defier; while for other $x$, there are defiers but no complier.
+This notion of local monotonicity can be found, for example, in \cite{kolesar2013estimation} and \cite{sloczynski2020should}.
+However, it is important to have uniformity in the direction of monotonicity in order to obtain the separability result in the global representation.

 The main result of this paper is Theorem \ref{thm:representation}.

 \begin{theorem} [Latent Index Representation of CLATE] The following two representations are equivalent. \begin{enumerate} [label = (\roman*)] \item The CLATE model (Assumptions \ref{ass:CI} and \ref{ass:monotonicity}). \item There exist functions $m$ and $q$, and a random variable $U$ such that $(Y_1,Y_0,U) \perp Z \mid X$ and the treatment choice is determined by